 Lab activities will usually take place during the longer class on Wednesdays, although you might also perform "mini-labs" during some other classes.
 Lab work is a group effort; your group will hand in one report to be graded as a team.
 Because teamwork is so important to the success of labs, there are no make-up labs, and group members who are absent will receive a grade of zero for that lab.
-However, as with homework, your single lowest lab score will be dropped at the end of the semester for completing the course evaluation.
+However, similarly to homework, we will drop your single lowest lab score at the end of the semester for completing specified some end-of-course tasks (like a course evaluation) in a timely fashion.